fidelity/spock/README.md

 ## About

-`spock` is a framework that helps manage complex parameter configurations during research and development of Python applications. `spock` let's you focus on the code you need to write instead of re-implementing boilerplate code like creating ArgParsers, reading configuration files, implementing traceability etc.
+`spock` is a framework that helps manage complex parameter configurations during research and development of Python applications. `spock` lets you focus on the code you need to write instead of re-implementing boilerplate code like creating ArgParsers, reading configuration files, implementing traceability etc.

 In short, `spock` configurations are defined by simple and familiar class-based structures.
 This allows `spock` to